Principal-led technical leadership

 Build

-Why most IT environments drift—and how to reverse it
+Why most IT environments drift - and how to reverse it

 A strong fit looks like this

-• 25+ employees with meaningful operational complexity
+• 25+ employees with real operational complexity

 • You need principal-led technical judgment, not only task execution